: Electrical and Computer EngineeringLocations:

-The Department of Electrical and Computer Engineering at Binghamton University invites applications for a tenure-track faculty position at the rank of assistant professor to begin fall 2023.
+The Department of Electrical and Computer Engineering in the Thomas J. Watson College of Engineering and Applied Science at Binghamton University (The State University of New York at Binghamton) invites applications for a faculty position at the rank of associate professor to begin fall 2024.

 The successful applicant will be expected to develop an externally funded research program and have a commitment to excellence in teaching at the BS, MS, and PhD levels.

-- Must have earned Ph.D. in Electrical Engineering or related field by fall 2023
+- Must have earned Ph.D. in Electrical Engineering, Computer Engineering or related field

 - Must have strong communication skills